 Peer-to-peer loans are gaining in popularity.
-P2P loans can allow individuals to borrow money from each other without using a bank or financial institution.
-In addition, it can let borrowers with less than perfect credit borrow money to help with their financial obligations.
+P2P loans allow individuals to borrow money from each other without using a bank or financial institution.
+In addition, it can let borrowers with less-than-perfect credit borrow money to help with their financial obligations.

 P2P is handled online with investors rather than banks providing the money to be lent to the borrowers.
 The P2P lending site handles all the money transfers and collection of payments, making it fast and easy for all parties involved.

 Some non-traditional income sources can be used to secure no-income loans.
 Listed below are the different methods that can be used as income verification to secure a no-income loan.

 Self-employed individuals receive employment through other means.
 For example, they can use bank statements or tax returns as proof of income to secure the loan.

 Some lenders will consider unemployment benefits as sufficient income to secure a loan.

 Worker's compensation can be used to obtain and repay a loan.
 For example, individuals injured at work may find they need a loan to help with medical expenses and loss of wages until they can return to work and cover these expenses.

 Often, a court-ordered payment, like child support or a judgment award, can be used instead of traditional income to get a personal loan.

 Older individuals no longer working and receiving Social Security Income can use this as income to secure a loan.

 Individuals with non-traditional or no income still have financial obligations and may need loans for emergencies or other financial hardships.
 No-income loans help those individuals with their expenses and can even be secured for larger purchases such as automobiles and homes.